 Awarding a Badge

-awardBadge() function can be called whenever it fits your game design, for instance when a player touches the final platform of a challenging jumping sequence.
-Using
+awardBadge() function can be called whenever it fits your game design.
+Using properties of the badge fetched via

 Checking Earned Badges